-BUSN 2080 Special Topics in Business (Lower Level)......1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
+BUSN 2080 Special Topics in Business (Lower Level).......
+1-3

+This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 (Offered by department discretion.)
 Marketing; management information systems; and financial management.
 (Offered every semester.)

-BUSN 2201 Principles of Accounting I......3 Proprietary-based treatment of the accounting cycle, financial statements, merchandising, cash receivables, payables, inventories, plant property and equipment, payroll, accepted accounting principles and partnerships.
+BUSN 2201 Principles of Accounting I......3

+Proprietary-based treatment of the accounting cycle, financial statements, merchandising, cash receivables, payables, inventories, plant property and equipment, payroll, accepted accounting principles and partnerships.
 Pre or corequisite: BUSN 1101.
 (Offered every fall.)

-BUSN 2202 Principles of Accounting II......3 Treatment of corporations, investment, consolidated statements, tax impact on decision, statement analysis, changes in financial position, responsibility account, manufacturing, cost process job order, and standard.
+BUSN 2202 Principles of Accounting II......3

+Treatment of corporations, investment, consolidated statements, tax impact on decision, statement analysis, changes in financial position, responsibility account, manufacturing, cost process job order, and standard.
 Pre or corequisite: BUSN 2201.
 (Offered every spring.)

-BUSN 2301 Principles of Marketing......3 An introductory study of the marketing process with a background in the elements of the marketing mix, product distribution structure, price system, and promotional activities.
+BUSN 2301 Principles of Marketing......3

+An introductory study of the marketing process with a background in the elements of the marketing mix, product distribution structure, price system, and promotional activities.
 The importance of customer orientation is stressed.
 Pre or corequisite: BUSN 1101.
 (Offered every fall.)

-BUSN 2401 Principles of Management......3 An introductory course to management structured around the basic management functions of planning, organizing, leading, and controlling.
+BUSN 2401 Principles of Management......3

+An introductory course to management structured around the basic management functions of planning, organizing, leading, and controlling.
 The course explores the functions of the management process in for-profit and not-for-profit organizations, large and small.
 Special topics include: globalization, quality, competitiveness, teamwork, ethics and entrepreneurship.
 Pre or corequisite: BUSN 1101.
 (Offered every spring.)

-An introduction to the sports management industry including event organization, administration, contracting services, and other related functions.
+BUSN 2407 Principles of Sports Management 3 An introduction to the sports management industry including event organization, administration, contracting services, and other related functions.
 Emphasis is placed on written and communication skills for acquiring entry-level positions in sport management.
 Pre or corequisite: BUSN 2401 or consent of professor.
 (Offered fall semesters, odd years.)
 BUSN 2601 Macroeconomics......3 A study of modern explanations of national income and employment.
 The course will give special emphasis to the American economy, its production, inter-relationships of households, business, and government, nature and function of money, monetary and fiscal policy, and public finance.
 Pre or corequisite: BUSN 1101.
 (Offered every fall.)

-BUSN 2602 Microeconomics ......3 A study of price theory and the interplay of supply and demand in competitive markets as a multitude of individual prices, wage rates, profit margins, and rental changes are created.
+BUSN 2602 Microeconomics3 A study of price theory and the interplay of supply and demand in competitive markets as a multitude of individual prices, wage rates, profit margins, and rental changes are created.
 Pre or corequisite: BUSN 1101.
 (Offered every spring.)

-Models for decision-making for marketing, finance, accounting, production and operations management, parametric and nonparametric statistics.
+BUSN 2614 Quantitative Methods 3 Models for decision-making for marketing, finance, accounting, production and operations management, parametric and nonparametric statistics.
 An introduction to simple regression models, constrained and unconstrained optimization, and other techniques.
 Prerequisite: MATH 1220.
 (Offered every fall.)

-BUSN 3305 Sales Administration ......3 A course on the professional, ethical, needs-based, non-manipulative, low-pressure, consultative approach to sales.
-Theories of selling, communicating, time management, and the relationship of sales to marketing and promotion are covered.
+BUSN 3101 International Business......3

+A study of the approach to doing business in other nations and cultures.
+The influences of political systems, competition, economic systems, social, legal, and technology environments on the main business functions (marketing, production, finance) and business effectiveness will be examined.
+Pre or corequisite: BUSN 1101.
+(Offered fall semesters, odd years.)